AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-workflow/cm-build-metrics.md

    The **[!UICONTROL Product compatibility]** indicates whether the calculated metric can be used in experimentation and full table export.
 Possible values are:
    * **[!UICONTROL Everywhere in Customer Journey Analytics]**: The calculated metric can be used throughout all of Customer Journey Analytics.
+   * **[!UICONTROL Not compatible in:]**
+     * **[!UICONTROL Experimentation]**: The calculated metric can be used throughout all of Customer Journey Analytics, except in the Experimentation panel.
-   * **[!UICONTROL Not compatible in: Experimentation, Full table export]**: The calculated metric can be used throughout all of Customer Journey Analytics, except in the Experimentation panel and when exporting full tables from Workspace.
+     * **[!UICONTROL Full table export]**: The calculated metric can be used throughout all of Customer Journey Analytics, except when exporting full tables from Workspace.

 1. Select:
    * **[!UICONTROL Save]** to save the calculated metric.